 Couchsurfing.com first became a public website in 2004 as a way to match travelers with willing hosts.
 The site operates much in the way of other social websites; people add friends, build profiles, upload photos, and send messages.

-Signing up for an account on the couchsurfing website is free, however, members can optionally pay a small fee to become "verified" for additional credibility.
+Signing up for an account on the Couchsurfing website is free, however, members can optionally pay a one-time fee to become "verified" for additional credibility.

-Couchsurfing.com is good for meeting real-life friends, finding travel mates as well as meetups.
-The community pages are handy for getting real-time information about upcoming destinations.
+Couchsurfing.com is good for meeting real-life friends, even at home!
+The community pages are handy for getting real-time information from other budget travelers about upcoming destinations.

 Tip: Trying to learn a new language?
 Use couchsurfing.com to find people from that country who may be passing through your hometown.
 Travelers are often happy to meet up for coffee and a practice session.